pyca/cryptography/docs/hazmat/primitives/asymmetric/rsa.rst

     .. versionadded:: 0.5

-    The colleciton of integers that make up an RSA public key.
+    The collection of integers that make up an RSA public key.

     .. attribute:: n